IBM/cf-deployment-tracker-service/README.md

 ## Configuring Local Development

 Local configuration is done through a `.env` file.
-One environment variable, `VCAP_SERVICES`, is needed in order to configure your local development environment.
-The value of the `VCAP_SERVICES` is a string representation of a JSON object.
+Two environment variables, `VCAP_SERVICES` and `WRITE_KEY`, are needed in order to configure your local development environment.
+The value of the `VCAP_SERVICES` is a string representation of a JSON object, and `WRITE_KEY` is the Segment Write Key in string format.
 Here is an example `.env` file:

     VCAP_SERVICES={"cloudantNoSQLDB": [{"name": "deployment-tracker-db","label": "cloudantNoSQLDB","plan": "Lite","credentials": {"username": "your-username","password": "your-password","host": "your-host","port": 443,"url": "https://your-username:your-password@your-host"}}]}
     WRITE_KEY="Your Segment Write Key"